Surfing a Fish – Maybe just what your surfing needs?

 The wave on this picture can be surfed on any kind of Surfboard.
 In this case, it’s mostly your style, your ability and what line you want to surf, that should help you choose your Surfboard.

-#1 You don’t (want to) surf super progressive, so you don’t need an HP Shortboard.
+1. You don’t (want to) surf super progressive, so you don’t need a HP Shortboard.

 The line you choose to surf is more horizontal than vertical, and once it gets a bit steeper, you prefer to surf in the open face, rather than in the pocket.